Many people mistakenly think that a turtle is a turtle, but there are actually many different species of turtles in the world — 356, to be exact.

 Personality / Character

-Snapping turtles are wild animals, even if they’ve been bred in captivity.
+Snapping turtles are wild animals, even if they’ve been bred under human care.
 Don’t expect them to take a shine to you, regardless of how much time you spend with them.
-They’re actually fairly laidback in the wild, but being stuck in captivity and interacting with humans regularly can make them quite surly indeed.
+They’re actually fairly laidback in the wild, but being stuck in an enclosure and interacting with humans regularly can make them quite surly indeed.

 They don’t care for being handled, so keep it to a minimum.
 They also have a ferocious way of letting you know that they’re done playing around, so be careful.
 There’s a great deal of misinformation out there about a snapping turtle’s bite (they can’t chomp off fingers or break broom handles, for example), but they can still cause deep, painful lacerations.